 We all know that we get into relationships because we have strong feelings for the other person.
-Yet there are times where these feelings, this passion fizzles out and you get the feeling that things are not the same any more.
+Yet there are times where these feelings, this passion fizzles out and you get the feeling that things are not the same anymore.
 But you don’t want to accept the signs that your relationship is over, so you try to force it to work, to force your significant other to still love you the same way they did at the beginning of your relationship.
 Is it really the right thing to do though?

-Of course it isn’t.
+Of course, it isn’t.
 Everyone knows that trying to force someone to love you can, more often than not, lead them to resent you even more.
 Sometimes it is better just to let go, even though you really don’t want to, as you’re still in love with them.
 The worst thing you could possibly do is force them into something they’re not comfortable with or they don’t want.

 From my own personal experience, I know that it’s hard to let go.
 You have so many amazing memories and you want to keep creating more, but your ex-lover disagrees.
 They want something different, and you feel like you want to accept that but you can’t.
-You know they are allowed their own opinions, that they are the only ones who can make choices for their life, but you vow to try your best to make them realise they’re wrong – that you’re all that they need in their life.
+You know they are allowed their own opinions, that they are the only ones who can make choices for their life, but you vow to try your best to make them realize they’re wrong – that you’re all that they need in their life.
 You’re desperate, and you don’t notice that you’re trying to force a relationship to work.
 So here are five signs your relationship is over.

 1. You are the only one making an effort